Is the Earth Around Millennium Tower Sinking?

 The geology of the San Francisco bay area is complex.
 Much like other areas, this introduces an abundance of complications and liabilities with land development projects.
 Bay mud is a common sedimentary deposit comprising of sand, silt, and clay.
 Generally, these sediments contain shallow static groundwater levels, which also keep the soil in a consistent state of saturation.
 As a result, bay muds have high porosity (retaining water) and low permeability (movement of water within).
 Furthermore, bay muds have high compression factors and low shear strength, making it hazardous for structural development.
 Especially within the seismically active and fault ridden area of San Francisco, California.

 Subsidence and liquefaction are the typical geological hazards in association with bay mud.
 And static groundwater levels fluctuate as a result of precipitation, periods of drought, water pumping and de-watering activities at nearby construction sites.
 Consequently, the soil-characteristics of the bay mud are subject to change, when soil zones go from wet to dry.
 For instance, subsidence can occur when groundwater levels decline.
 On the other hand, liquefaction can occur when groundwater levels rise.

 Bedrock underlying the Millennium Tower is approximately 200 feet below the ground surface.
 The corrective action proposal entails drilling and installing a series of piles into the bedrock underlying the bay mud.
 Moreover, these piles are likely to base another 100 to 150 feet within the bedrock it’self.
 As a result, drilling requirements may require approximately 350 feet of total depth at each pile location.

 The Importance of a Proper Geological Assessment

-The earth around the Millennium Tower sinking, is a subject which truly highlights the importance of a proper geological assessment.
-Cutting costs on any geological engineering service, can backfire greatly.
+The earth around the Millennium Tower sinking is a subject that truly highlights the importance of a proper geological assessment.
+Cutting costs on any geological engineering service can backfire greatly.